 Mollie has been practicing Yoga since the age of 15, however intensified her learning in the Ashtanga method from the age of 21.
-She has travelled to India to learn about the ancient practice of Ashtanga Yoga with her teacher Yogacharya Lalit Kumar.
-The lineage of her teachings includes Sri K Pattabhi Jois, Sharath Jois, BKS Iyengar, Swami Veda and Swami Rama.
+It has played a huge role in rebuilding her through recovering from Complex PTSD + debilitating Anxiety.
+The lineage of her teachings includes Sharath Jois, BKS Iyengar, Swami Veda and Swami Rama.

 Mollie teaches a traditional, philosophical, light hearted class that is accessible to all levels of practitioner.
 Her aim is to hold space for each individual and meet them wherever they are at in their own practice.
-She has extensive experience in the mind-body connection, and the purification process that Yoga starts, therefore has the ability to hold space for her students through the myriad of emotions Yoga exposes us to in a kind, gentle and loving way.
+She specialises in Yoga for Mental Health and has extensive experience in the mind-body connection, and the purification process that Yoga starts, therefore has the ability to hold space for her students through the myriad of emotions Yoga exposes us to in a kind, gentle and loving way.